Scoppio/pontomais-cli/README.md

   --help  Show this message and exit.

 Commands:
-  calctime  Calculates at which time you need to clock out of work login     Generate a credential file necessary to do almost any action... register  Clocks in and out of the job
+  clk    Clocks in and out of the job login  Generate a credential file necessary to do almost any action with... ttco   Time to clock out - Calculates at which time you need to clock out...

 ```

 Pra fazer o login basta: